dipunm/seedxor/assets/dice-xor-instructions.md

 This is a guide on how to use the dice-xor worksheet.

-To understand the motivation behind this tool,and how you could use it to secure your bitcoin, check out [background.md](background.md).
+To understand the motivation behind this tool,and how you could use it to secure your bitcoin, please check out [background.md](background.md).

 ## Instructions

+Using one of the provided worksheets, you will produce two BIP-39 seed phrases which combine to produce a third BIP-39 seed phrase.
+The third seed phrase will be used by your Bitcoin wallet, while the first two will be used as part of your backup solution.

+If you already have a seed phrase provided by your wallet, you may choose to use the worksheet to split it into two new seed phrases for your backup solution.

+> Be sure to destroy any physical paper trails of the seed phrase used by your Bitcoin wallet to ensure the security of your wallet.

 ### You need:
 - One or more dice